Assam honours fallen Manipuri BSF constable with Bir Chilarai Award

-Guwahati: The Assam government on Friday posthumously honored BSF Constable Deepak Chingakham, a Manipur resident killed in the line of duty in Jammu and Kashmir last month, with the Bir Chilarai Award.
+Guwahati: The Assam government on Friday posthumously honoured BSF Constable Deepak Chingakham, a Manipur resident killed in the line of duty in Jammu and Kashmir last month, with the Bir Chilarai Award.

-The state government honored Chingakham at the central ‘Rabha Divas’ function in Nalbari, which commemorated the death anniversary of Assam’s cultural icon, ‘Kalaguru’ Bishnu Prasad Rabha.
+The state government honoured Chingakham at the central ‘Rabha Divas’ function in Nalbari, which commemorated the death anniversary of Assam’s cultural icon, ‘Kalaguru’ Bishnu Prasad Rabha.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!